hamlet-framework/db/docs/type-resolver.md

 Hamlet DB supports tagged inheritance, by using a special method `__resolveType`.

-Let's take an example of a `users` table with each user having an ID, a name and optionally a latitude and a longitude.
+As an example take a table called `users` with each user having an ID, a name and optionally a latitude and a longitude.
-We can map each row into two different entities based on availability of geo location.
+Each row can be mapped into two different entities based on availability of geo location.

 First step is to create the following type hierarchy